-We help veterans to collaborate with local writers and artists, and tell their stores with original works presented in a touring art show.
+We match veterans with writers and artists to tell their stories through original collaborative artwork, presented in a touring art show.

 When veterans return from their service, they are greeted at arm’s length, labeled to fill in the role that society has built for them.
 This role, though built with good intention, undermines the humanity that we all share.
 This robs veterans of their individuality, forcing them to either fit the standard they are being shoved into or become an outcast from both veterans and civilians.

 We are all in this together.

 Our mission is to bring about social cohesion between veterans and civilians through a collaborative art project.
 By blurring the line between these participants, we can underscore that we are all in this together, sharing our lives and humanity, regardless of our past experiences.

 Limited Edition Series – T-Shirts and Art Prints

 We are pleased to present the Silver Bullet Series.
 Each month we will release a design created by a local artist and inspired by veteran stories.
 Your purchase will help support our on-going work sharing the experiences of veterans through works of original collaborative art.

 Show your support, rock a mean tee.
 It’s that simple.